 Every business owner wants to grow and expand at some point but this can be something hard to achieve if it’s not done properly.
 Some people may rush into making a decision and therefore taking the wrong approach to how things will be managed.
 The thrill of starting something from scratch and seeing it grow can be exciting although it’s a long process and precautions have to be taken.

-The hardest aspect for every business is growth; as this is because you have to build up your customer base and make your brand known to the public, which can be time consuming.
+The hardest aspect for every business is growth.
+This is because you have to build up your customer base and make your brand is known to the public, which can be time-consuming.

 You might think that at the beginning your company is not doing well although when a company is formed, and there are a lot of expenses and these are not paid off immediately as you will not have a customer base, although with time you will manage to slowly start increasing your sales and from there having a profit which can then be invested back into your business.